Alaska Adult Online Individual Psychotherapy Services

 Chronic illness and chronic pain can often be dismissed by healthcare providers or may be misdiagnosed— especially among women.

-In my practice, I hold space for clients to process the negative impact that disability discrimination leaves on the psyche, while utilizing inventions from modalities such as somatic therapy and acceptance and commitment therapy (ACT) .
+In my practice, I hold space for clients to process the negative impact that disability discrimination leaves on the psyche, and the transition after receiving a new diagnosis.

 I am listed as a COVID cautious provider and a TBI mental health resource in Alaska

-Are you tired of yelling in disagreements at home?
+Are you tired of yelling in disagreements in your relationships?
 Does the same problem keep coming up, again, and again?

 Do you desire healthy relationships but don't know where to begin?